dkazakov8/dk-framework/packages/mobx-restore-state/README.md

 }
 ```

 But...
-There are some edge-cases in the strategy of merging and you need to see logs of the process...
+There are some edge-cases in the strategy of merging and you need to see the logs of the process...
 Actually, you may consider `dk-mobx-restore-state` just from the start.
 It is thoroughly tested, 1.8kb unminified,
 handles most of edge-cases and has no deps.